 More and more companies are automating processes with the help of ML.
 This has tremendous advantages since an algorithm can scale in an almost unlimited fashion.
 Moreover, in case rich datasets are available, it can often detect patterns that humans cannot discover.
-As a well-known illustration, think about how Deepmind used a ML algorithm to optimize energy consumption of Google's data centers.
-When algorithms are used to make important decisions that impact people's lives, such as deciding on medical treatment, granting a loan, or performing risk assessments in parole hearings, it is of paramount importance that the algorithm is fair.
+As a well-known illustration, think about how Deepmind used a ML algorithm to optimize the energy consumption of Google’s data centres.
+When algorithms are used to make important decisions that impact people’s lives, such as deciding on medical treatment, granting a loan, or performing risk assessments in parole hearings, it is of paramount importance that the algorithm is fair.
 Because the models become ever more complicated, this is not easy to assess.
 As a consequence, both the public, legislators and regulators are aware of this issue; see e.g. a report on algorithmic systems, opportunities and civil rights by the Obama administration and (in Europe) recital 71 of GDPR.

-In order to detect bias/unfairness it is important to come with a proper (mathematical) definition to make sure that we can measure deviations.
+In order to detect bias/unfairness, it is important to come with a proper (mathematical) definition to make sure that we can measure deviations.
 Below we describe a few alternatives.

 Let us assume we are building a model to determine whether somebody may receive a loan.
 Typically such model will use information (so-called attributes) such as your credit history, marital status, education, profession, etc. in order to estimate the probability that you will be able to pay off your debts.
 The dataset will also include historical data on defaults (i.e. people who were not able to repay their loan).
 Now, given the above, the financial institution wants to make sure that the algorithm is fair with respect to gender, skin colour, etc. These are called protected attributes.

 A traditional solution is to simply remove these protected attributes from the dataset altogether.
-Of course, when testing such model, simply changing the value of any of the protected attributes is not going to impact to output of the model.
-However, through so-called redundant encodings an algorithm might be able to guess the value of the protected attributes from other information.
+Of course, when testing such a model, simply changing the value of any of the protected attributes is not going to impact the output of the model.
+However, through so-called redundant encodings, an algorithm might be able to guess the value of the protected attributes from other information.
 As an example, let us assume we train our credit model on a dataset representing the people of Belgium.
 The dataset has a protected attribute called language that can take two values (French or Dutch).
-People whose language attribute equals Dutch live primarily in the Northern part of the country while the French speaking citizens live in the Southern part.
+People whose language attribute equals Dutch live primarily in the Northern part of the country while the French-speaking citizens live in the Southern part.
 Hence our algorithm can infer the language attribute (statistically) by looking at the address.
 Therefore, simply removing this attribute from the dataset does not help.

-Another approach is so-called demographic parity.
-In that case one requires that the membership of a protected attribute is uncorrelated with the output of the algorithm.
+Another approach is the so-called demographic parity.
+In that case, one requires that the membership of a protected attribute is uncorrelated with the output of the algorithm.
 Let us assume that granting a loan is indicated by a target binary variable Y = 1 (the ground truth) and that the protected (binary) attribute is called A. The forecast of the model is called Z. Demographic parity then means that

 Pr[ Z = 1 | A = 0] = Pr[ Z=1 | A=1]